zdyn/coverflow.js/README.md

     first: go to the first cover
     last:  go to the last cover

-Use them by first assigning the coverflow call to your own variable, e.g.:
+Use them by first assigning the coverflow call to your own variable and then calling the functions.
+For example:

     var coverflow = $('#div').coverflow();
     coverflow.next();

 ## Options